aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/manual-integration-of-aspose-slides-in-ssrs-2012-sharepoint-integration-mode/_index.md

 ```

-For more information about Reporting Service cmdlets for SharePoint, read [this Microsoft article](http://technet.microsoft.com/en-us/library/gg492249?ppud=4) where you can find additional info about Reporting Service **cmdlets** for Sharepoint.
+For more information on Reporting Service cmdlets for SharePoint, read [this Microsoft article](http://technet.microsoft.com/en-us/library/gg492249?ppud=4).